burrrata/research/README.md

 <br>

-## CTMPD (charity through marginal price discrimination) takeaways:
+## CTMPD: charity through marginal price discrimination
 - original idea: https://vitalik.ca/jekyll/general/2017/03/11/a_note_on_charity.html
 - it seems like in a setting like Charity Through Marginal Price Discrimination the system works in isolation, but would be maximally effective in a setting with multiple participants all putting pressure on each other to opt into a shared mechanism.
 - moving towards a mechanism that can test and compare arbitrary populations